One-Pan Cheesy Chicken, Broccoli, and Rice

 HOW TO MAKE ONE-PAN CHEESY CHICKEN, BROCCOLI, AND RICE:

-- First, start by cooking your onions in a little olive oil.
+- First, start by cooking your onions in a little olive oil in a 12-inch skillet.
 Once they’re soft you can add your seasoned chicken breast.
 If you’re using a rotisserie chicken you can add it later when you add the cheese.

 - Next, you’ll saute your rice in a little olive oil.
 This gives the rice extra flavor by toasting it.
 Have your liquid on had because you’ll want it as soon as it’s done toasting.